We put together this graphic to illustrate our philosophy.

 Providing Integrated Health Care to take care of the Whole Person

 People with mental health disorders are more likely than people without mental health disorders to experience an alcohol or substance use disorder.
 Alcohol and drugs are often used to self-medicate the symptoms of mental health problems.
 People often abuse alcohol or drugs to ease the symptoms of an undiagnosed mental health issue to cope with difficult emotions, or to temporarily change their mood.
 Unfortunately, abusing substances causes side effects and in the long run often worsens the symptoms they initially helped to relieve.
-Outpatient Therapy and Psychiatric Medication Management are available to those with co-occurring mental health disorders.
+Through referral to our Community Partners, Psychiatric Medication Management is available to those with co-occurring mental health disorders.

 The concept that behavioral health is important to overall health and well-being has historical roots that date back to

 many ancient cultures focusing on mind–body interaction.
 In modern times, many respected sources recognize the importance of the interaction of general physical, mental, and substance abuse issues in providing health care.
-Together we can address the whole mind and body and successfully provide integrated health care.
+Through referral to our Community Partners, together we can address the whole mind and body and successfully provide integrated health care.

 Research shows that residing in a Recovery Residence, while attending outpatient clinical treatment, will increase the likelihood of achieving long-term recovery.